 Be sure to check that you are able to ride the snow mobile yourself especially if you are in a couple and only one of you gets the chance.
 We were lucky we swapped half way and both had a good hour or more driving them.
 We did this during our stay at Apukka (pictured above) just 10 minutes outside of Rovaniemi.
 I’d love to do a night snowmobiling tour where you can enjoy a bbq and the northern lights all at once.

-Ice climbing was actually our main reason for visiting Finnish, Lapland earlier this year.
+Ice climbing was actually our main reason for visiting Finnish, Lapland earlier in 2022.
 We had originally booked to go for 2020 but we all know what happened there.
 By the time we finally got to visit we absolutely loved it.

 We got to start our ice climbing at an ice fall in Pyha Luosto ski national park on the ski resort and we went for a full day of ice climbing at Korouoma Canyon (which has a series of frozen waterfalls, known as the best area for ice climbing).